History of science: Approaches to history of science

+but historians have come to see the story as more complex.

+Alfred Edward Taylor has characterised lean periods in the advance of scientific discovery as "periodical bankruptcies of science".

-The nature of the history of science (and by implication, the definition of science itself) is a topic of debate.
-The history of science is often seen as a linear story of progress but historians have shown that the story is more complex.
-Science is a human activity, and scientific contributions have been made by people from a wide range of different backgrounds and cultures.
-Science is increasingly seen as part of a global history of exchange, conflict and collaboration.
+Science is a human activity, and scientific contributions have come from people from a wide range of different backgrounds and cultures.
+Historians of science increasingly see their field as part of a global history of exchange, conflict and collaboration.

-The relationship between science and religion has been characterized in terms of "conflict", "harmony", "complexity", and "mutual independence", among others.
-Events in Europe such as the Galileo affair of the early 17th century, associated with the scientific revolution and the Age of Enlightenment, led scholars such as John William Draper to postulate (c.
+The relationship between science and religion has been variously characterized in terms of "conflict", "harmony", "complexity", and "mutual independence", among others.
+Events in Europe such as the Galileo affair of the early 17th century – associated with the scientific revolution and the Age of Enlightenment – led scholars such as John William Draper to postulate (c.
 1874) a conflict thesis, suggesting that religion and science have been in conflict methodologically, factually and politically throughout history.
-The conflict thesis has since lost favor among a majority contemporary scientists and historians of science.
-However, some contemporary philosophers and scientists, such as Richard Dawkins, Lawrence Krauss, Peter Atkins, and Donald Prothero, still subscribe to this thesis.
+The "conflict thesis" has since lost favor among the majority of contemporary scientists and historians of science.
+However, some contemporary philosophers and scientists, such as Richard Dawkins, still subscribe to this thesis.

-Historians have emphasized that trust is necessary for claims about nature to be agreed upon.
-In this light, the establishment of the Royal Society and its code of experiment - trustworthy because witnessed by its members - has become an important chapter in the historiography of science.
-Many people in modern history (typically women and persons of color) were excluded from elite scientific communities and characterized by science as inferior.
+Historians have emphasized that trust is necessary for agreement on claims about nature.
+In this light, the 1660 establishment of the Royal Society and its code of experiment – trustworthy because witnessed by its members – has become an important chapter in the historiography of science.
+Many people in modern history (typically women and persons of color) were excluded from elite scientific communities and characterized by the science establishment as inferior.
 Historians in the 1980s and 1990s described the structural barriers to participation and began to recover the contributions of overlooked individuals.
 Historians have also investigated the mundane practices of science such as fieldwork and specimen collection, correspondence, drawing, record-keeping, and the use of laboratory and field equipment.